jackdbd/personal-website/src/includes/assets/README.md

 ## CSS

 - `scale.css`: modular scales for typography and space.
 This file defines some CSS custom properties and make them available globally by adding them to the `:root` selector.
 All the CSS custom properties defined in this file start with the `--scale` prefix, e.g. `--scale-step-0`.
 This file does **not** define any new CSS classes.
 - `color.css`: colors.
 This file defines some CSS custom properties and make them available globally by adding them to the `:root` selector.
-All the CSS custom properties defined in this file start with the `--color` prefix, e.g. `--color-gold`.
+All the CSS custom properties defined in this file start with the `--color` prefix, e.g. `--color-text`.
 This file does **not** define any new CSS classes.
 - `font.css`: font-face definitions and default font families.
 This file contains all `@font-face` rules and sets the font families for serif, sans-serif and monospace fonts.
 The font families are available globally since they are added to the `:root` selector.
 All the CSS custom properties defined in this file start with the `--font` prefix, e.g. `--font-sans-serif`.
 This file does **not** define any new CSS classes, nor defines rulesets for HTML elements.
 - `layout.css`: classes for layout primitives.
 They are quite small and have many use cases.
 Variations from the default configuration are set via data attributes, as described in [this article by Andy Bell](https://piccalil.li/blog/cube-css#heading-exception).
 - `utilities.css`: atomic classes that do **one thing**.